AkashHDubey/BearMaps/README.md

 Note:
-The code for project 2Dis not optimized as per the recommended requirements.
+The code for project 2D is not optimized as per the recommended requirements.

-The code is not checked by the autograder but it was able to pass every given test in the skeleton code locally.
+The code is also not checked by the autograder but it was able to pass every given test in the skeleton code locally.